 Twitch was founded in 2011 as justin.tv.
 In 2014, it rebranded as Twitch Interactive and Amazon purchased the company soon after the rebrand.
 To get an idea of how popular the streaming service is among gamers, League of Legends is the most-watched game on Twitch.
-Its streams add up to 35.67 billion watch-hours to date.
+Its streams received 129 million watch hours in April 2022 alone.

-Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe or watch a concert–now that the pandemic has stopped live shows–or do a test run on a video game before buying it by watching someone else play it live.
-There were over 9 million active users on the platform in December 2020 and a few of the earliest adopters are making serious cash.
+Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe, watch a concert — now that the pandemic has stopped live shows — or do a test run on a video game before buying it by watching someone else play it live.
+There are over 140 million monthly active users on the platform in 2022 and a few of the earliest adopters are making serious cash.
 Here’s how.

 How Much Do Twitch Streamers Make?

 Twitch Streamers with a decent viewer following can make money in a few ways.
 In fact, according to Influencer Marketing Hub, some of the top Twitch streamers could be grossing more than $20 million altogether.
 Here are some of the ways Twitch streamers make their income:

 - Ads: Twitch sells $231.8 million annually in advertising.
 You can earn about $250 per month in ads for every 100 followers.

 - Subscriptions: If you qualify for the Twitch affiliate program with a minimum of 50 followers and 8 total streaming hours over seven days, you can split the subscription income from your followers 50/50 with Twitch.
 There are currently three monthly subscription tiers: $4.99, $9.99, and $24.99.
 Affiliate streamers playing 40 hours per week can make $3,000 to $5,000 per month.